 Plenary lectures will be of maximum scientific quality.
 Professors Robert Lefkowitz (Nobel Prize in Chemistry 2012, Duke University, US), and Taekjip Ha (HHMI investigator, Johns Hopkins Biomedical Enginering, US) will attend the meeting and deliver the Opening and Closing Plenary lectures.
 These will cover topics such as signal transduction, receptors biology and molecular biophysics.
-In addition to these talks, the Congress will also have other plenary lectures such as the L’Oréal-UNESCO for Women in Science talk by Dr Guadalupe Sabio (Centro Nacional de Investigaciones Cardiovasculares, ES), the Leloir lecture given by Dr Fabiana Drincovich (CEFOBI, Universidad Nacional de Rosario, AR) from the homologue Argentinian Society, and the Niemeyer lecture by Dr Alejandra Loyola (Head of the Epigenetics and Chromatin Lab at Fundación Ciencia & Vida, Santiago de Chile, CL) from the Chilean Society.
+In addition to these talks, the Congress will also have other plenary lectures such as the L’Oréal-UNESCO for Women in Science talk by Dr Guadalupe Sabio (Centro Nacional de Investigaciones Cardiovasculares, ES), the Leloir lecture given by Dr Fabiana Drincovich (CEFOBI, COCINET – Universidad Nacional de Rosario, AR) from the homologue Argentinian Society, and the Niemeyer lecture by Dr Alejandra Loyola (Head of the Epigenetics and Chromatin Lab at Fundación Ciencia & Vida, Santiago de Chile, CL) from the Chilean Society.
 These will cover topics such as signal transduction, receptors biology, plant biology, molecular basis of disease, and molecular biophysics.
-Satellite activities such as the Introduction to Research in Biochemistry and Molecular Biology course, the annual Meeting of Coordinators of Undergraduate and Postgraduate Degrees in Biochemistry and related subjects, the workshop on Professional Development for young researchers, and multiple Biochemistry in the City activities will be held during these days.
-The traditional Society Prizes (Young Investigator-IBUB, Margarita Lorenzo-Lilly Foundation, Young SEBBM Member´s Best Article-UCM, José Tormo Award-Bruker Española and FEBS Letters Poster Prize) will be also an important part of the program.
+Satellite activities such as the Introduction to Research in Biochemistry and Molecular Biology Course, the annual Meeting of Coordinators of Undergraduate and Postgraduate Degrees in Biochemistry and related subjects, the Workshop on Professional Development for Young Researchers, and multiple Biochemistry in the City activities will be held during these days.
+The traditional Society Prizes (Young Investigator-IBUB, Margarita Lorenzo-Lilly Foundation, Young SEBBM Member´s Best Article-UCM, José Tormo Award-Bruker Española, Best Scientific Image of the Year-Eppendorf, Social Network Award-SEBBM and 4 Posters Prizes-FEBS Letters & SEBBM) will be also an important part of the programme.

 All participants are welcome to visit the stands of the sponsoring companies to which we truly thank for their support.